 Djokovic wins compliment from James for basketball skills

-Djokovic, who has been busy organising an exhibition tennis tournament in the Balkan region while the professional season is suspended due to the novel coronavirus, posted a video of himself trying some basketball moves on social media.
+Djokovic, who has been busy organising an exhibition tennis tournament in the Balkan region while the professional season is suspended due to COVID-19, posted a video of himself trying some basketball moves on social media.

 The video, addressed to James, shows the 33-year-old Djokovic taking a few dribbles before knocking down a mid-range jumpshot.